 Any marketing campaign that effectively hands the reins of the brand over to the consumer is fraught with danger.
-The likelihood of the outcome being anything other than damaging is growing increasingly small, even with the amount of ‘worst case scenario’ testing that goes into most marketing efforts these days.
+The likelihood of the outcome being anything other than damaging is growing increasingly small, even with the amount of ‘worst-case scenario’ testing that goes into most marketing efforts these days.

-McDonald’s, one of the world’s most marketing-savvy brands, found this out the hard way recently, when it’s New Zealand arm set up a website that allowed users from anywhere in the world to ‘build their own hamburger and name it’.
+McDonald’s, one of the world’s most marketing-savvy brands, found this out the hard way recently when its New Zealand arm set up a website that allowed users from anywhere in the world to ‘build their own hamburger and name it’.

 By all accounts, the campaign was progressing quite normally and providing a fun outlet for consumers to tinker with the kind of food they would like McDonald’s to make.
 However, it wasn’t long before the so-called ‘trolls’ of the internet caught wind of the promotion, and the shenanigans began.

 Without repeating what the more dire examples were, it wasn’t long before the site was a mess of ‘joke’ entries, ranging from reasonably clever through to outright offensive and obscene.
-McDonald’s pulled the pin on the site – and hopefully learnt its lesson.
+McDonald’s pulled the pin on the site – and hopefully learned its lesson.

 Microsoft also fell foul of the online trolls in March of this year, when it released an artificial intelligence (AI) Twitter bot called ‘Tay’.
-Tay was designed to respond to comments it received via Twitter, GroupMe and Kik – and to learn from what it was being told, before sending out Tweets of its own.
+Tay was designed to respond to comments it received via Twitter, GroupMe, and Kik – and to learn from what it was being told, before sending out Tweets of its own.

-It was a remarkable step forward for AI and machine learning, because Tay turned out to be highly adept at learning.
+It was a remarkable step forward for AI and machine learning because Tay turned out to be highly adept at learning.
 Sadly, it was the trolls that were doing all the teaching, and within 24 hours, Tay went from being a benign experiment in AI and became a racist, homophobic tweeting machine.

 The lesson here is about ensuring that if you give control of your brand to your consumers, there’s a good chance it could go wrong – and when it does, it’s very hard to get that genie back in the bottle.